-According to The Institute for Supply Management, in December, the Manufacturing Index rose to 59.7 from 58.2 per cent.
-This is coupled with the Production Index registering at 65.8 per cent, a 1.9 per cent increase.
-These increases signal that the U.S. manufacturing industry continues to be both a driving and growing force in the economy.
+According to The Institute for Supply Management, in December, the Manufacturing Index rose to 59.7 from 58.2 percent.
+This is coupled with the Production Index registering at 65.8 percent, a 1.9 percent increase.
+These increases signal that the U.S. manufacturing industry continues to be both driving and growing force in the economy.
 However, while manufacturing remains a critical force in the economy, the sector is rapidly changing and becoming more competitive.
-To ensure profitability, companies now find themselves under pressure for more rapid product introductions, adaptation to local market conditions and continuous improvement to optimize costs, quality and efficiency.
+To ensure profitability, companies now find themselves under pressure for more rapid product introductions, adaptation to local market conditions, and continuous improvement to optimize costs, quality, and efficiency.

 To maximize profitability, reducing overhead costs is crucial.
-In terms of manufacturing and fabrication, a simple way to do this is to reduce equipment, machinery and part costs.
+In terms of manufacturing and fabrication, a simple way to do this is to reduce equipment, machinery, and part costs.
 In fact, buying used, with few exceptions, is the least expensive option and will cost you a small percentage of the original price.
-In our experience, the price difference between a new piece of industrial equipment and comparable used one ranges between 30 to 70 per cent.
+In our experience, the price difference between a new piece of industrial equipment and a comparable used one range between 30 to 70 percent.

-To better understand the nuances of purchasing used metalworking, fabrication and CNC machines, this article we will explain:
+To better understand the nuances of purchasing used metalworking, fabrication, and CNC machines, this article will explain:

 After the first year, due to appreciation, if the equipment or machine was financed, it is not uncommon for buyers to owe more than its actual value.
 Obversely, due to being fully depreciated prior to resale, used industrial equipment and CNC machines retain their value.
 By choosing to buy a used piece of equipment or CNC machine, you avoid taking the “hit” on the initial depreciation.